m417z/ntdoc/descriptions/ntflushvirtualmemory.md

 ### NumberOfBytesToFlush

-Pointer to `ULONG` value specifing length of area to flush.
+Pointer to `ULONG` value specifying length of area to flush.
 On output this value is rounded up to Page Size *(0x1000)*.

 ### IoStatusBlock